 It’s only recently that I pursued a formal credential; but in one form or another, I’ve been working with parliamentary procedure most of my life.
 I bought my first “Robert’s Rules” (actually, Rules of Order Newly Revised) as an officer in high school clubs.
 As an adult, I’ve used parliamentary procedure as a presider, parliamentarian, and teacher.

-- Presider: I’ve presided at professional meetings as president of my local teacher unions, the North Eastern Ohio Education Association.
+- Presider: I’ve presided at professional meetings as president of my local teacher unions and the North Eastern Ohio Education Association.
 As co-chair, I preside at meetings of the Debate Committee of the City Club of Cleveland and the Southeast League of Women Voters.

 - Parliamentarian: I assisted NEOEA Presidents as parliamentarian for over thirty Representative Assemblies of that organization, and OEA Presidents as the Ohio Delegation parliamentarian for thirteen National Education Association Representative Assemblies.

 - Teacher: I’ve presented a number of parliamentary trainings, mostly for local union leaders.

 When I qualified for my RP credential, I posted about the journey.
 If you’re curious about that story, you’ll find it here.
 My blog posts on parliamentary topics are available here.
-If you want to talk about parliamentary matters, contact me at StageCoach@lavezzi.us.
+If you want to talk about parliamentary matters, contact me at email@example.com.